vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 275 ).
 Dvadasivrata-begin from Mārg. su.; one year or for life; fast on

-11th and worship of Vasudeva on 12th with the upacaras from flowers &c.; if performed for one year, one becomes purified from sins; if for life he reaches Svetadvipa; if he performs vrata on dvādaśis both in su. and kr. he secures heaven, and if for life he goes to Viṣnuloka.
+11th and worship of Vasudeva on 12th with the upacāras from flowers &c.; if performed for one year, one becomes purified from sins; if for life he reaches Svetadvipa; if he performs vrata on dvādaśis both in su. and kr. he secures heaven, and if for life he goes to Viṣṇuloka.
 V. Dh.
 49. 1-8, q. by KKV 310; Anuśāsana chap.
 109 dwells on worship

-of Viṣnu on dvādaśīs from Mārg.
+of Viṣṇu on dvādaśīs from Mārg.
 Dvitīyāvratas-Vide Agni 177.
 1-20, KKV 40-48, HV I. 366-393,

 KN 169-172, TT 29–30, PC 82-84, VR 78-81.
 The KKV describes only three viz.
 Puspadvitiyā, Asūnyaśayana ( two varieties ), Kāntivrata, while HV speaks of eleven.
 NA speaks of only two viz.
 Asūnyasayana and Yamadyitiyā and remarks that no vrata on the 2nd tithis of other months is well-known.
 These will be found in their places in this list.
 The four dvitiyās of Sr., Bh., Āśv. and K. are respectively called Kaluṣā, Nirmalā, Pretasañcārā and Yami.
 The general rule is that the second tithi of śu. mixed with third